Mark Bright: Personal life

 He met British singer and actress Michelle Gayle in 1995, and the couple married in Las Vegas the following year.
 They divorced in 2007, although they remain friends.
-Their son, Isaiah, was born in April 2000.
+Their son was born in April 2000.
 Bright married Dionne, the estranged sister of his former teammate Ian Wright, in June 2025.
 Bright has completed six half marathons since his retirement in 1999, all of them in the Great North Run.
 He is also a regular competitor in the London Marathon, raising funds for cancer research in 2000, the Willow Foundation in 2005 and The Rhys Daniels Trust in 2006.